 - Maintain a 3.25 or better cumulative GPA

 - Be a full-time student with at least 15 credit hours from RBC

 - Commit to attending classes at W&M on Tuesday and Thursday (you will need to adjust your RBC schedule to account for these extra credits)

 - A Letter of Intent completed for the enrollment process

 - Submit an official copy of your RBC transcripts

-Students taking courses at W&M via the Co-Enrollment Program (Bridge Program) pay RBC tuition prices and have access to resources at W&M, including associated labs, libraries, and information and technology equipment use.
+Students taking courses at W&M via the Bridge Program pay RBC tuition prices and have access to resources at W&M, including associated labs, libraries, and equipment.